|Alma Mater:||Loyola Marymount|

 Now in his fourth season as head coach of the University of North Dakota track and field teams, Kevin Galbraith has guided the program to new heights.

-One-hundred new entries were etched into UND’s all-time top-10 listings, 63 by Galbraith’s women’s team and 37 by his men’s squad.
+One-hundred new entries were etched into UND’s all-time top-10 listings in 2013-14, 63 by Galbraith’s women’s team and 37 by his men’s squad.
 Of those 100 performances, 11 stand as new school records:

 Jakob Bissell (Hammer)

 Stephanie Clarke (400-meters)

 Tyler Colling (Pole Vault)